-Israeli forces kill 47 Palestinians in Gaza, including 11 awaiting aid
+Israeli forces kill 47 Palestinians in Gaza, including 11 seeking aid

 At least 11 people killed in Israeli fire at crowds of Palestinians seeking aid in central Gaza, medics say.

-At least 47 Palestinians have been killed by Israeli fire across Gaza, including 11 people who were waiting for aid trucks, Palestinian health officials say.
+At least 47 Palestinians have been killed by Israeli fire across Gaza on Wednesday, including 11 people who were waiting for aid trucks, Palestinian health officials say, the latest carnage hitting people desperate to secure food for their hungry families.

-The latest incidence of the near daily killings of Palestinian aid seekers in recent weeks took place early on Wednesday on Salah Al-Din Street near the Netzarim corridor in central Gaza, medical sources told Al Jazeera.
+The latest incidence of the daily killing of Palestinian aid seekers in recent weeks took place early on Wednesday on Salah al-Din Street near the Netzarim Corridor in central Gaza, medical sources told Al Jazeera.
 More than 100 others were injured in the attack, they said.

 In other deadly Israeli strikes across Gaza, eight people were killed, and others injured, in an air strike on a home in the Zeitoun neighbourhood south of Gaza City, medical sources told Al Jazeera.